nttibbetts/mathworks_presentation/presentation.md

 ## Worcester Polytechnic Institute
 - Bachelor of Science in Computer Science
 - MQP Project
-  - An Analysis of Playability and Fairness for Group Game Server Selection
+  - "An Analysis of Playability and Fairness for Group Game Server Selection"
   - focused on average ping of clients from different locations as a means of determining the ideal game server for a group of players to play

 <!--/-->
 # Experience
 ## Black Duck Software
 - Software Engineer
-- worked mostly on Code Center
+- Worked mostly on Code Center
   - primarily back end java development
-- last ~1.5 years working on new product
+- Last ~1.5 years working on new product
   - purely front end javascript development
   - assisted with decisions on libraries to be used
     - backbone.js, backbone-marionette.js, bootstrap, less